FirstEverTech/Universal-Intel-Chipset-Updater/docs/THE-WHOLE-TRUTH-ABOUT_EN_2026.md

 All the drivers for Intel chipset devices — PCH, LPC controllers, PCI Express root ports, USB controllers, SATA controllers — have been included in Windows as inbox drivers since Windows 10.
 They are already there.
 They were already there before you ran any Intel installer.
 They will still be there after you uninstall it.

 What Intel Chipset Device Software actually does is install **INF files**.
-An INF file is a tiny text file that tells Windows what *name* to display for a piece of hardware in Device Manager.
-That's it.
-Nothing else.
+An INF file maps hardware IDs to Windows inbox drivers, assigns proper device names for Device Manager, and in some cases configures system settings like DMA Security for BitLocker, ACPI mappings, or power management policies.
+No new driver binaries (.sys, .dll files) are installed — Windows already has them.

 Before the INF is installed, you might see something generic like:
 > PCI Device